Ultrawipf/OpenFFBoard_wiki/Games-setup.md

 Emuwheel will merge and hide multiple devices into one virtual one getting around some of the issues forza has with incompatible devices.
 It will also forward FFB effects to the steering wheel device.

+In Forza (Mainly Horizon 6) you may get better FPS using a software device.

 This tool works for games that have steering wheel whitelists blocking unknown devices but supporting vjoy.